camlab-ethz/GEMS/README.md

 ## Overview
-This repository provides all the necessary resources to use GEMS, a graph-based deep learning model for protein-ligand binding affinity prediction.
-Here we provide instructions for installing dependencies, and detailed guide for preparing datasets, training the model, and running inference.
-Below we also explain how to use the PDBbind CleanSplit dataset, a refined training dataset based on PDBbind introduced to eliminate data leakage and improve model generalization.
-Step-by-step examples are provided to help apply GEMS to your own data or benchmark datasets.
+This repository provides all resources required to use **GEMS**, a graph-based deep learning model designed for protein-ligand binding affinity prediction.
+It includes instructions for installing dependencies, preparing datasets, training the model, and running inference.
+The repository also features **PDBbind CleanSplit**, a refined training dataset based on PDBbind that minimizes data leakage and enhances model generalization.
+Detailed examples demonstrate how to apply GEMS to your data.

 ## System Requirements
 ### Hardware Requirements
 * Recommended GPU: NVIDIA RTX3090 or higher with at least 24GB VRAM memory. <br />
-* Storage: At least 100GB of storage are needed for preprocessing 20'000 protein-ligand complexes.<br />
 * CPU: Part of the code (graph construction) profits from parallelization to several CPUs (about 12h for 20'000 protein-ligand complexes on a single CPU)<br />

 We have tested the code using a NVIDIA RTX3090 GPU and do not recommend to run training on CPU only or normal desktop PCs.